Changissnz/nu_merchant_principal/README.md

 The focus now shifts from incomplete illumination of the concept of "pride" to its influence on perception.
 "Perception" has not yet been abstracted into a logic structure in this section.
-A model for "perception" takes the practice to be an extendable and reducible subspace of total cognition; to clarify, total cognition includes the "sub-conscious", sensory input (commonly termed "perception"), the "feelings", the "ruminations", the "hypotheses", the "conclusions", and any other additional thoughts not encompassed by these quoted terms.
+A model for "perception" takes the practice to be extendable and reducible subspaces of total cognition; to clarify, total cognition includes the "sub-conscious", sensory input (commonly termed "perception"), the "feelings", the "ruminations", the "hypotheses", the "conclusions", and any other additional thoughts not encompassed by these quoted terms.
+An example of the perception logic structure is now put forth:
+1. A man with a clenched fist walks up to you.
+2. The same man throws a punch at your face.
+3. You duck.

+A competent perception for this example produces an information sequence in this likeness:
+1. Detect threat situation.
+2. Detect threat.
+3. Avert threat.